SixArm/sixarm-ssh-config/CONTRIBUTING.md

 ## Contributing to the source

-We love pull requests for improvments to the source code and documentation.
+We love pull requests for improvements.

 There are three easy steps:

 1. Fork the repo.

-  * Before you do any work please run our existing tests to make sure the code runs cleanly.

-2. Work as you like.

-   * Please create tests.
-This helps us know that all your code runs cleanly.
+2. Push your fork.

-3. Push to your fork and submit a pull request.
+3. Send us a pull request.

-   * We'll take a look as soon as we can; this is typically within a business day.

-Thank you again!
+Thank you!